 6.2.6.3 Discoveree request procedure accepted by the 5G DDNMF

-Upon receiving a DISCOVERY_REQUEST message, the 5G DDNMF shall check that the application corresponding to the application identity contained in the DISCOVERY_REQUEST message is authorised for restricted 5G ProSe direct discovery model B discoveree operation.
+Upon receiving a DISCOVERY_REQUEST message, the 5G DDNMF shall check that the application corresponding to the ProSe identifier contained in the DISCOVERY_REQUEST message is authorised for restricted 5G ProSe direct discovery model B discoveree operation.
 If the application is authorised for restricted 5G ProSe direct discovery model B discoveree operation, the 5G DDNMF shall check whether there is an existing context for the UE.

 If there is no associated UE context, the 5G DDNMF checks with the UDM whether the UE is authorised for restricted 5G ProSe direct discovery model B discoveree operation as described in 3GPP TS 29.503 [10].
 If the check indicates that the UE is authorised, the 5G DDNMF creates a UE context that contains the UE's subscription parameters obtained from the UDM.
 The UDM also provides to the 5G DDNMF the PLMN ID of the PLMN in which the UE is currently registered.